janbarari/DecoratorPattern/README.md

 Wikipedia Says
 -------
 In OOP, The decorator pattern is a design pattern that allows behaviour to be added to an individual object, Either statically or dynamically, Without affecting the behaviour of other objects from the same class.
-The decorator is often useful for adhering ti the SRP, as it allows functionality to be divided between classes with unique areas of concern.
+The decorator is often useful for adhering to the SRP, as it allows functionality to be divided between classes with unique areas of concern.

 ⬇️ Let me describe with an example
 ------